pariharkamal9829/devops-assigment/README.md

 └── terraform-ec2-nginx
     └── main.tf
 ✅ Conclusion
-This project shows hands-on experience with:
+This project demonstrates:

-Docker containerization
+✅ Docker containerization of Nginx

-AWS EC2 provisioning
+✅ AWS EC2 provisioning

-Terraform IaC practices
+✅ Infrastructure as Code using Terraform

-Nginx web server deployment both locally and on cloud infrastructure
+✅ Web server deployment both locally and in the cloud

 ✍️ Author
 Kamlesh Parihar
-LinkedIn | GitHub (replace with your actual username)

-yaml
-Copy
-Edit

----

-Let me know if you'd like this in `.md` format for download or need screenshots added to the READM cd docker-nginx
+🔗 LinkedIn